Facing Marriage Breakdown and Threats of Separation & Divorce

 Will My Marriage Therapy Counselor Stay Neutral or Take Sides?

-In marriage therapy couples counseling, professional couples counselors see the relationship as the client and endeavor to stay fair, neutral and balanced.
 A common concern faced by those who seek out a St. Cloud couples therapy counselor for help with their relationship is trusting the therapist will stay neutral and not take sides.
 This concern may raise questions such as:

 - Will a male counselor overly identify with husbands/male partners?